 Introduction to Batch Normalization

-One of the most common problems of data science professionals is to avoid over-fitting.
-Have you come across a situation when your model is performing very well on the training data but is unable to predict the test data accurately.
+One of the most common problems data science professionals face is avoiding over-fitting.
+Have you encountered a situation when your model performs very well on the training data but cannot accurately predict the test data?
 The reason is your model is overfitting.
 The solution to such a problem is regularization.
+In this article, you will learn what batch normalization is.

-The regularization techniques help to improve a model and allows it to converge faster.
-We have several regularization tools at our end, some of them are early stopping, dropout, weight initialization techniques, and batch normalization.
-The regularization helps in preventing the over-fitting of the model and the learning process becomes more efficient.
+Regularization techniques help improve a model and allow it to converge faster.
+We have several regularization tools at our end.
+Some are early stopping, dropout, weight initialization techniques, and batch normalization in CNN.
+Regularization helps prevent the model from overfitting, and the learning process becomes more efficient.

 What is Batch Normalization?

-Normalization is a data pre-processing tool used to bring the numerical data to a common scale without distorting its shape.
+Normalization is a data pre-processing tool that brings numerical data to a common scale without distorting its shape.

-Generally, when we input the data to a machine or deep learning algorithm we tend to change the values to a balanced scale.
-The reason we normalize is partly to ensure that our model can generalize appropriately.
+Generally, when we input the data to a machine learning algorithm or deep learning algorithm, we tend to change the values to a balanced scale.
+We normalize partly to ensure that our model can generalize appropriately.

-Now coming back to Batch normalization, it is a process to make neural networks faster and more stable through adding extra layers in a deep neural network.
+Now, back to batch normalization is a process that makes neural networks faster and more stable by adding extra layers to a deep neural network.
 The new layer performs the standardizing and normalizing operations on the input of a layer coming from a previous layer.

 But what is the reason behind the term “Batch” in batch normalization?
-A typical neural network is trained using a collected set of input data called batch.
-Similarly, the normalizing process in batch normalization takes place in batches, not as a single input.
+A typical neural network is trained using a collected input data set called batch.
+Similarly, the normalizing process takes place in batches, not as a single input.

 neural network What is Batch Normalization

-Initially, our inputs X1, X2, X3, X4 are in normalized form as they are coming from the pre-processing stage.
-When the input passes through the first layer, it transforms, as a sigmoid function applied over the dot product of input X and the weight matrix W. Similarly, this transformation will take place for the second layer and go till the last layer L as shown in the following image.
+Initially, our inputs X1, X2, X3, and X4 are normalized as they come from the pre-processing stage.
+When the input passes through the first layer, it transforms as a sigmoid function applied over the dot product of input X and the weight matrix W. Similarly, this transformation will take place for the second layer and continue until the last layer L, as shown in the following image.

-Batch Normalization - normalize inputs Although, our input X was normalized with time the output will no longer be on the same scale.
-As the data go through multiple layers of the neural network and L activation functions are applied, it leads to an internal co-variate shift in the data.
+Although our input X was normalized with time, the output will no longer be on the same scale.
+As the data pass through multiple layers of the neural network and L activation functions are applied, it leads to an internal co-variate shift in the data.

 How does Batch Normalization work?

-Since by now we have a clear idea of why we need Batch normalization, let’s understand how it works.
+Since we now have a clear idea of why we need Batch Normalization in CNN, let’s understand how it works.
 It is a two-step process.
-First, the input is normalized, and later rescaling and offsetting is performed.
+First, the input is normalized, and later, rescaling and offsetting are performed.

 Normalization of the Input